 Some children might react to narcissistic parenting by abandoning emotional attachment altogether.
 They grow into solitary, distrusting adults, and have difficulty forming close personal connections.

-Some children might even go the complete opposite way, turning into extremely nurturing individuals.
+Some children might even go the complete opposite way, turning into extremely nurturing individuals when they grow up.
 This could possibly be caused by an unconscious desire to vicariously experience the care and warmth they didn’t receive themselves.

-Children that have experienced an extreme form of narcissistic parenting can often struggle with these results for life in the form of Post-Traumatic Stress Disorder.
+People who have experienced an extreme form of narcissistic parenting during their childhood can often struggle with these results for life in the form of Post-Traumatic Stress Disorder even in their adulthood.
 They might have invasive thoughts of the emotional abuse, experience severe emotional numbness, or other symptoms of PTSD.
 This effect is particularly prevalent among groups that also experienced physical abuse.

 Want to learn more about psychology?

 Which temperament are you sanguine, phlegmatic, melancholic or choleric?
 Take the quiz and find out: http://localhost:8888/test/which-of-the-4-temperaments-are-you/

 Do you know your Pavlovian response from your neutral stimulus?
 Can you beat your friends’ scores in this super tough quiz about Psychological Conditioning? http://localhost:8888/test/can-you-get-12-12-on-this-tough-quiz-about-psychological-conditioning/